jelle619/cahcaw.nl/3_7_Leverage.md

 ---

-We were safe, but there was one more thing to do - inform our central land owner of this development (the mail I sent is basically a summary, which isn't too interesting).
+We were safe, but there was one more thing to do - inform our central land owner of this development (the mail I sent is a summary of this page, which isn't too interesting).
 Their response was as follows:

 ## 30.09.22